Special Religious Education is a voluntary program in State Schools in New South Wales.

 Participation is free and entirely voluntary and only at the discretion of the parents or guardians.

-The Greek Orthodox Archdiocese of Australia is a Department of Education & Communities approved provider for 2014 and is also a member of The Inter-Church Commission on Religious Education in Schools (NSW).
+The Greek Orthodox Archdiocese of Australia is a Department of Education approved provider for 2021 and is also a member of the Inter-Church Commission on Religious Education in Schools (NSW).

 Modes of delivery

-The Greek Orthodox Archdiocese of Australia authorises approved, trained volunteers to deliver an approved curriculum.
+The Greek Orthodox Archdiocese of Australia authorises trained volunteers to deliver an approved curriculum.

-Teachers must have the appropriate Working with Children Check and evidence of their clearance is kept on record in the parish.
+Teachers must have the appropriate Working with Children Check and evidence of their clearance is kept on record in the Archdiocese.

 A system is in place to ensure that all special religious education teachers attend initial and ongoing training in classroom management and child protection issues.

-There may be minor variations in the delivery of the program across schools due to timetables.
+There may be minor variations in the delivery of the program across schools due to timetables or combined classes.